 The United Palace originally opened on February 22, 1930 as the Loew’s 175th Street Theatre.
 Located in the the Washington Heights neighborhood of Manhattan, the building takes up an entire city block and was designed by famed theater architect Thomas W. Lamb.
 (Lamb’s work can also be seen in my posts on the RKO Hamilton Theatre also in Washington Heights, and the RKO Keith’s Theatre in Flushing, Queens.)
 The interior decor was designed by Harold Rambusch of the Rambusch Company, who did some of the interior work on the Kings Theatre in Brooklyn, the Boyd Theatre in Philadelphia and many others across the country.
 The theater was estimated to cost $1.25M to build in 1928 or $18.4M when adjusted for inflation.
 It was the first theater in Washington Heights designed specifically for talking pictures.

 The opening day program consisted of a showing of “Their Own Desire” starring Norma Shearer and a stage show from the Capitol Theatre on Broadway.
 Over the years many stars made appearances at the theater, including Judy Garland, Roy Rogers, Dale Evans and Joan Crawford.
 Loew’s closed the theater in March 1969, and later that year sold it to Rev. Frederick J. Eikerenkotter II, a television evangelist, for $600,000.
-Rev. Ike, as he was known, turned the theater into the headquarters of his church, the United Church Science of Living Institute, and renamed the theater the Palace Cathedral.
-Rev. Ike hosted a television program which often showed him speaking from the United Palace’s stage.
+Rev. Ike, as he was known, turned the theater into the headquarters of his church, now called the United Palace of Spiritual Arts, often hosting his television program from the stage, and renamed the theater the United Palace.